Sneak Peek: The three most common software engineering interview questions.

 Junior Software Engineer Job Description

-Below is a sample job description for a junior software development role at Google.
+Below is a current sample job description for a junior software engineering role at Microsoft.

 Junior Software Developer Responsibilities:

 - Come to define, design, and deliver the next state of enterprise search system.